 Mental health advocate inspires shift in perspectives through poetry as world adjusts to new normal

-As the world slowly resets post-pandemic, a new collection of thought-provoking poetry – A Journey of a Thousand Steps – that highlights the importance of self-care and a positive mindset, is set to be a much-needed read this summer.
+As the world tries to slowly adjust to a new 'normal', a new collection of thought-provoking poetry – A Journey of a Thousand Steps – that highlights the importance of self-care and a positive mindset, is set to be a much-needed read in this current climate.

 Toronto-based British writer Nikita Monteiro, 31, penned and published the

 emotionally-charged poetry book from the corner of her bedroom during the unprecedented Covid-19 lockdown, whilst virtually collaborating with illustrators from Kenya and Tanzania.